SpicyPirate67/leet_bot/README.md

 If your on windows download docker desktop, and your image will show up in there once you have built it.
 You can run the image from there and it will create a container, this container is the bot running.

 If you want to deploy to another machine, push your docker image to your docker hub account.
-Then on the machine you want to deploy on, pull the image down and use "docker up YOUR_IMAGE" to run a container for the image
+Then on the machine you want to deploy on, pull the image down and use `docker up YOUR_IMAGE` to run a container for the image

 # Config file
 You will need to set up your own config.json